OpenTwinCities/opentwincities.github.com/README.md

 * related_tag (Optional) - If provided, the event's page will list any blog posts that have this tag.
 Useful for gathering all content about an event on one page.
+* event_date - Date and time that the event will take place.
+Format is YYYY-MM-DD HH:MM:SS, and if set, event_date *must* be in this format or else the site will fail to build.
+If using Prose.io, this variable must currently be set via the Raw Metadata field in.
+If not set, event_date will default to the date of publication of the event post, and the event will always appear at the top of event lists.
+This will appear on the event's page and in post listings.

 #### Everything Else